jzelenjak/SoftwareEngineeringMethods/microservices/hiring-procedure/documentation/interfaces.md

 If the `courseID` is not valid, the response will be a `405 Method Not Allowed` response.<br>
 If the user that has made this request has already applied for that course, the response will be a `405 Method Not Allowed` response.

-## `/api/hiring-procedure/hire-TA?selectedID=netID&courseID=courseID`
+## `/api/hiring-procedure/hire-TA?netID=netID&courseID=courseID`

 Endpoint for hiring a candidate TA for a specific course.
 The body of the request should contain the JWT of the user.
-Only users with the `lecturer` permission have access. `courseID` parameter specifies the course for which the TA is selected. `selectedID` parameter specifies the netID of the TA to be hired.
+Only users with the `lecturer` permission have access.
+The `courseID` parameter specifies the course for which the TA is selected.
+The `netID` parameter specifies the netID of the TA to be hired.
-`selectedID` has to be the netID of a candidate TA for that specific course.
+The `netID` has to be the netID of a candidate TA for that specific course.

 If the user that has made this request is not a `lecturer`, the response will be a `403 Forbidden` response. <br>
 If the `courseID` is not valid, the response will be a `405 Method Not Allowed` response.<br>
-If the `selectedID` corresponds to a user that is not a candidate TA for that course, the response will be a `405 Method Not Allowed` response.
+If the `netID` corresponds to a user that is not a candidate TA for that course or a non-existing user, the response will be a `405 Method Not Allowed` response.

-## `/api/hiring-procedure/get-applications?courseID=courseID`
+## `/api/hiring-procedure/get-all-applications?courseID=courseID`

 Endpoint for retrieving all candidate TAs for a specific course.
 The body of the request should contain the JWT of the user.
 Only users with the `lecturer` permission have access.

 If the user that has made this request is not a `lecturer`, the response will be a `403 Forbidden` response. <br>
 If the `courseID` is not valid, the response will be a `405 Method Not Allowed` response.

+## `/api/hiring-procedure/get-applications?netID=netID`

+Endpoint for retrieving all applications of one specific user.
+The body of the request should contain the JWT of the user.
+Only users with the `lecturer` permission or the user associated with the `netID` have access.

+If the user that has made this request is not a `lecturer` or the user associated with the netID, the response will be a `403 Forbidden` response. <br>
+If the `netID` corresponds to a non-existing user, the response will be a `405 Method Not Allowed` response.

 ## `/api/hiring-procedure/get-contract?courseID=courseID`